 Lammergeier Birdwatching Tour in Spain

 This is a 5-day Lammergeier Birding Tour in Spain’s Largest Natural Park, Cazorla, Segura & Las Villas.
-This tour is available on request and is a relaxing-paced tour that offers some of the best wilderness landscapes in the whole Iberian Peninsula, and it is here we offer the opportunity to see the Lammergeier soaring freely amongst the high sierras of Andalucía.
+This tour is available on request and is a relaxing-paced tour that offers some of the best wilderness landscapes in the whole Iberian Peninsula.
+It is here we offer the opportunity to see the Lammergeier soaring freely amongst the high sierras of Andalucía.
 Just a brief fact-file about flora & fauna: